SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/oauth-2-intro.md

 ### Client

-This is [your application][1] acting on behalf of the user or accessing the user's data.
+This is your application acting on behalf of the user or accessing the user's data.
 Needs to [obtain permission][2] before accessing the user's account.

 ### Authorization server